HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

   )
 }}

-More than half of the cases when the `crossorigin` attribute on the `rel="preload"` hint is either missing or incorrect are linked to the preloading of font files, with a total of 14,818 instances across the dataset.
+More than half of the cases when the `crossorigin` attribute on the `rel="preload"` hint is either missing or incorrect, are linked to the preloading of font files, with a total of 14,818 instances across the dataset.

 #### Invalid `as` attribute